 kubectl create namespace sock-shop git clone https://github.com/microservices-demo/microservices-demo cd microservices-demo kubectl apply -n sock-shop -f deploy/kubernetes/manifests

-Click on the Pod view and then enable the sock-shop namespace filter from the bottom left-hand corner in the Weave Cloud user interface.
+Click on Explore and then Pod and enable the sock-shop namespace filter from the bottom left-hand corner.

 It takes several minutes to download and start all of the containers.
 Watch the output of

 kubectl get pods -n sock-shop to see that all of the containers are successfully running.

 Or view the containers as they get created in Weave Cloud.